MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 # Export destinations (preview)

 The **Export destinations** page shows you all locations you've set up to export data to.
 You can also add new destinations for export.
-Additionally, it shows extensibility options currently available in Customer Insights.
+Additionally, it shows export currently available options.
 Get a quick overview, description, and find out what you can do with each extensibility option.
 Export unified profiles, measures, and segments to supported apps relevant for your business.

 Go to **Admin** > **Export destinations** to find the following extensibility options: